cubeme/safety-sharp/Examples/SAM/README.md

 * smokeTest18.sam: like 4, but start with an assumption
 * smokeTest19.sam: one branch allows a value, another does not
 * smokeTest20.sam: example, which demonstrates, that the definition of assignment in the sp predicate transformer actually needs an \exists
+* smokeTest21.sam: example, which exposed a bug in passification